Payment system: International

-The ways these payments are made can be cumbersome, error prone, and expensive.
-Payments systems set up decades ago continue to be used sometimes retrofitted, sometimes force-fitted—to meet the needs of modern corporations.
-And, frequently, the systems creak and groan as they bear the strain.
-Examples of such systems include STEP2 (an upgrade from 2003), which processes only Euros, and TARGET2 (an upgrade from 2007), which is closed on Saturdays and Sundays and some public holidays.
+Some of these payments can be cumbersome, error prone, and expensive.
+Payments systems set up decades ago might be retrofitted or force-fitted to meet modern business needs.
+Frequently, the systems become unstable or less reliable, for example, STEP2 (an upgrade from 2003), which processes only euros.

 As of 2014, STEP2 is the only Pan-European automated clearing house (or PE-ACH system) in operation.
 This type of system is thought to become less relevant as banks will settle their transactions via multiple clearing houses rather than using one central clearing house.

-TARGET2 (Trans-European Automated Real-time Gross Settlement Express Transfer System) is a RTGS system that covers the European Union member states which use the euro.
+T2 is a RTGS system that covers the European Union member states which use the euro.
 It is part of the Eurosystem, which comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
-TARGET2 is used for the settlement of central bank operations, large-value Euro interbank transfers as well as other euro payments.
-TARGET 2 provides real-time financial transfers, debt settlement at central banks which is immediate and irreversible.
+T2 is used for the settlement of central bank operations, large-value Euro interbank transfers as well as other euro payments.
+It provides real-time financial transfers, debt settlement at central banks which is immediate and irreversible.

-For users of these systems, on both the paying and receiving sides, it can be difficult and time-consuming to learn how to use cross-border payments tools, and how to set up processes to make optimal use of them.
+For users of these systems, on both the paying and receiving sides, it can be difficult and time-consuming to learn how to use cross-border payment tools, and how to set up processes to make optimal use of them.
 Solution providers (both banks and non-banks) also face challenges cobbling together old systems to meet new demands.
 For these providers, cross-border payments are both lucrative (especially given foreign exchange conversion revenue) and rewarding, in terms of the overall financial relationship created with the end customer.

 The challenges for global payments are not simply those resulting from volume increases.
 A number of economic, political, and technical factors are changing the types of cross-border transactions conducted.
 Such factors include: